pkutaj/pkutaj.github.io/_posts/2019-12-02-CS-0-based-index.md

 ---
 layout: post
-title: CS > On 0-Based Indexing
+title: Programming > On 0-Based Indexing
 last_modified_at:
 ---